 VIEWPOINTS CROSSING BORDERS

-Alfonso Bucero, PMP, is an independent project management consultant who lives in Madrid, Spain.
-He is the author of a Spanish book Project Management—a New Vision (Lito-Grapo, S.A de C.V., 2002) and contributor to the book Creating the Project Office (Jossey Bass, 2003).
+Alfonso Bucero, PMP, is an independent consultant who manages projects throughout Europe and Asia.
+He is the author of Project Management—A New Vision, contributor to Creating the Project Office and co-author of Project Sponsorship.